MU-Data-Science/KGSAR/README.md

     $ cd /mydata
     $ mkdir kgsar_exp

-Step 3: Clone this repository.
+Step 3: Change to the directory and clone this repository.

+    $ cd kgsar_exp
     $ git clone https://github.com/MU-Data-Science/KGSAR.git

 Step 4: Create and activate a new Conda environment with Python version 3.7.3.
 This version is important as there are library dependencies.